mctworks/mct630_v2.0/README.md

 ### TransitionLink
 * Makeswift component for a hyperlinked Box with transition effect on click
-* One of two animations to choose from: Actraiser Drop and Logo Splash (Still in the works)
+* One of two animations to choose from: Actraiser Drop and Logo Splash
 * Link target, div container attributes, as well as animation zoom-in scale and spin rotation easily adjusted in Makeswift editor mode

 ### EnhancedSVG